Get your ducks in a row for a loan application

 As borrowing needs get larger, it becomes ever more important to develop a solid, ongoing relationship with your lender.
 Meetings to discuss a new loan application will be much smoother if you are well prepared and have all the necessary financial information readily available.

-“If you’re looking for millions of dollars of financing, you better be able to show them a pretty detailed business plan that would justify it,” says David James with in Winnipeg, Man.
+“If you’re looking for millions of dollars of financing, you better be able to show them a pretty detailed business plan that would justify it,” says David James with James Farms in Winnipeg, Man.
 “It would have to include a fairly comprehensive budget showing your cost and returns, as well as information on your cash flow that will show how everything is going to come to fruition.”

 It’s especially valuable to have that outside expertise if you’re developing a proposal for something that will entail borrowing a sizable amount.